Early Summer Bear Activity in Grand Teton National Park

 Grizzly Bear Sow Loses 2 Cubs

 Grizzly bear 1063's family of four had been spotted near the roadside in Grand Teton National Park for several weeks in April and May, attracting visitors, photographers, and guides.
 The three cubs were the 8-year-old sow's (female) first litter.
 On May 13th, 1063 was again visible near the road, but had no cubs with her.
-Same day, Park staff discovered the carcasses of two cubs near Colter Bay.
+The same day, Park staff discovered the carcasses of two cubs near Colter Bay.
 Signs indicated that the cubs had been killed by a large bear.
-While this may be upsetting for fans of this particular bear, and for wildlife lovers in general, it is not uncommon.
-Male grizzlies may attempt to kill cubs in order to put female bears back into estrus so they can mate again.
+While this may be upsetting for fans of this particular bear and for wildlife lovers in general, it is not uncommon.
+Male grizzlies may attempt to kill cubs to put female bears back into estrus so they can mate again.
 National Park Service Bear Biologist Justin Schwabedissen stated, “While it is incredibly sad to see a grizzly bear lose its cubs, depredation by other bears is a natural source of cub mortality in the Greater Yellowstone Ecosystem and has previously occurred in Grand Teton.”

 A piece of good news came on May 15th when grizzly 1063 was spotted reunited with her 3rd cub.
 We look forward to seeing this pair throughout the summer and fall, and hope to see them emerge from the den again next spring!

-Grizzly Hunts Elk Calf
+Grizzly Bear Hunts Elk Calf

 On the morning of May 29, visitors to Grand Teton had quite the show when two grizzlies fought over an elk calf carcass that the female bear had killed just before.
 The sow, known as grizzly 610, is the daughter of one of the park's most famous former bears, grizzly 399.
-Following the carcass confrontation, the male bear courted 610 and they mated.
+Following the carcass confrontation, the male bear courted 610, and they mated.
 While the lives and actions of wildlife, especially top predators like grizzlies, can sometimes seem shocking to us, it is important to remember that they are wild animals.
 Their goals are to survive and pass on their genetics to the next generation, and their actions dictate this.
-We are lucky to have the opportunity to view these incredible animals in their natural habitat, and to share it with our guests.
+We are lucky to have the opportunity to view these incredible animals in early summer in their natural habitat, and to share it with our guests.